Kodeglot/vue-calendar/README.md

 - 📱 **Responsive design** for all screen sizes
 - 🔌 **Easy to integrate** with any Vue 3 project
 - 🖱️ **Drag and drop support** for event management
+- 🖱️ **Improved event interaction**: Edit modal only opens on single click, not on drag or resize
+- 🔄 **Reactive event updates**: Calendar updates instantly when events are added/edited
 - 🎨 **22 customizable event colors** using Tailwind color palette
 - 🗓️ **Multiple view modes** (month, week, day)
 - 🔄 **Event resizing** with time snapping